 - Now, you will get a new sheet Pivot table editor with options to add rows, columns, and values.

-Now, let’s see how to get meaningful information out of this data set using the Pivot table we just created.
+Now, let’s see how to get meaningful information out of this data set using the Pivot table in Google Sheets we just created.

-How to Edit a Pivot Table in Google Sheets
+How to Edit a Google Sheets Pivot Table

-After creating a new pivot table, you can sort and find out the information you want from the data.
+After creating a new pivot table in Google Sheets, you can sort and find out the information you want from the data.
 Let’s take the sample data set mentioned above.
-Here, we will find out the total number of units sold by every division and the average price per unit using the pivot table in Google Sheets.
+Here, we will find out the total number of units sold by every division and the average price per unit using the Google Sheets pivot table data.

 - Create a new pivot table for the spreadsheet.